mtak-/lstm/README.md

 - Aborted transactions unwind the stack, so all of your destructors will be run.
 - Lower level operations, while not the default, are exposed if you need some extra performance.
 - `thread_local` means there's no need to register threads manually.
-- Per thread cache's results in very little overhead in maintaining a read and write set.
+- Per thread caches result in very little overhead in maintaining a read and write set.
 - Relativistic programming serves as the backbone for resource reclamation.
 - The commit algorithm can be thought of as distributed `seqlock` which helps to reduce contention on cache lines.

-_*_ non-POD types are work as long as the following hold.
+_*_ non-POD types work as long as the following hold.
 1) You don't care if an objects destructor is called later than you expect, and 2) it's ok if writing to a variable creates a new instance of that type and the old one is destroyed after the transaction completes.
 1) and 2) are true for _most_ types, but not all types.

 ## Usage